cbonoz/homechain/README.md

 Find, create, and sell NFT's around your owned real estate.

+### Motivation

-There's been talk to use blockchain to enable rapid transactions and partial sales of real estate, but in practice this can be difficult.
+There's been talk to use blockchain to enable rapid transactions, partial sales, and better auditing of real estate, but in practice this can be difficult.

-One of the biggest problems is transferring and representing ownership of real estate is ensuring governance and trust.
+One of the biggest problems is transferring and representing ownership of real estate is ensuring governance:

 - Who enforces that the ownership is represented by this particular NFT?
 - If ownership is distributed, who is responsible for maintaining the property?